ningpengtao-coder/gitlab-foss/doc/ci/chatops/README.md

 ChatOps is currently in alpha with some important features missing, like access control.

 NOTE: **Note:**
-If your latest commit message contains "SKIP_CI" oder any variants that tell the pipeline to skip, your ChatOps wont function anymore until you commit something without a skip CI trigger.
+If your latest commit message contains "SKIP_CI" or any variants that tell the pipeline to skip, your ChatOps wont function until you commit again without a skip CI trigger.

 ## How it works